seaflow-uw/popcycle/README.md

 WARNINGS: The `setup.sh` has created a popcycle directory in `~/popcycle`.
 This is different from the popcycle repository.

 # Initialization
 1. First step is to set the parameters for the filtration method (notch and width).
-For this example, we are going to set the gating parameters using the last evt file collected by the instrument.
+For this example, we are going to set the gating parameters using the latest evt file collected by the instrument (but you choose any evt file).
 Open an R session and type:

     ```r
     > library(popcycle)